FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 cli-shell.ssh-server.username-password-auth.password=secret
 ```

-After starting UniConfig, the SSH server will listen for connections on port 2022 and the loopback interface.
+After starting UniConfig, the SSH server listens for connections on port 2022
+and the loopback interface.

 ## Navigating in the shell

-* Every command line starts with a command prompt that ends with the `>` character.
-The identifier of the command prompt changes based on the current shell mode and the state of execution in this mode.
+* Every command line starts with a command prompt that ends with the `>`
+  character.
+The identifier of the command prompt changes based on the current
+  shell mode and the state of execution in this mode.
-* The commands `exit` and `quit` are available in all shell modes:
+* The `exit` and `quit` commands are available in all shell modes:
     * `exit` returns the state to the parent state
-    * `quit` returns the state to the nearest parent mode (e.g., configuration mode, root mode, operational show mode).
-If the current state of the shell represents some mode, 'quit' and 'exit' have the same effect of returning to the parent mode.
+    * `quit` returns the state to the nearest parent mode (e.g., configuration
+      mode, root mode, operational show mode).
+If the current state of the shell
+      represents some mode, `quit` and `exit` have the same effect of returning
+      to the parent mode.
 * Typed commands are sent to UniConfig using the `ENTER` key.
+UniConfig
-UniConfig processes the command and may send a response to the console depending on the command behaviour.
-All commands are processed synchronously, meaning that multiple commands cannot be executed in parallel in the same SSH session.
+  processes the command and may send a response to the console depending on the
+  command.
+All commands are processed synchronously, meaning that multiple
+  commands cannot be executed in parallel in the same SSH session.
-* `CTRL-A` and `CTRL-E` move the cursor to the beginning or end of the current line.
+* `CTRL-A` and `CTRL-E` move the cursor to the beginning or end of the current
+  line.
 * `CTRL-L` clears the shell screen.
-* Arrow keys `UP/DOWN` are used to load previous commands in the command history.
+* Arrow keys `UP/DOWN` load previous commands in the command history.
 * `CTRL-C` cancels the current line and moves to a new blank line.
 * `TAB` loads suggestions in the current context.
-Hit `TAB` again to navigate through suggested commands using the arrow keys and select using `ENTER`.
+Hit `TAB` again to navigate
+  through suggested commands using the arrow keys and select using `ENTER`.
   Leave the submode with suggestions using the shortcut `CTRL-E`.
-The text in brackets contains a description of the next command.
+The text in
+  brackets contains a description of the next command.

 ```shell Loading available suggestions in 'uniconfig-topology-vnf21>' under 'show' command
 uniconfig-topology-vnf21>show